JimmyGaubert/CCT/readme.md

 then the [@iamtraction/google-translate](https://github.com/iamtraction/google-translate) library to translate these messages, using the google's api.

+It reads the game logs present in /%Documents%/My games/Crossout/Logs, and translate them.

 Then it just outpout the translations to the windows terminal ^^

 The application does not modify any game files...
 Great, right?

 ### Easy to use!
 We wondered how to make the use of the tool easy.
-Instead of giving you a list of commands to type, we've created two .bat files that do it for you.
+Instead of giving you a list of commands to type, we've created a .bat file that do it for you.
 No dev or admin skills are required to use it.
+You can use this app in one clic :)

 ### Installation :

-1- Download this repo and place it where you want.
+1- Download, unzip this repo then place it where you want

 2- Run the Crossout_Chat_Translator.bat file